Lab results indicate unhealthy amounts of lead in popular toys available nationwide

 - The center circle tested for 1,300 ppm of lead.

-Alarmingly, when USPIRG Education Education Fund notified the CPSC about the elevated lead levels in the fidget spinners, the CPSC responded in an emai that these fidget spinners are general use products, not children’s products.
+Alarmingly, when WISPIRG Foundation staff notified the CPSC about the elevated lead levels in the fidget spinners, the CPSC responded in an email that these fidget spinners are general use products, not children’s products (see screenshot in our report).
 Simply stated, the CPSC will not hold these fidget spinners to federal lead standards applicable to toys.
 The CPSC’s public position is that it only considers a fidget spinner a toy if it is labeled for 12 or under.

-U.S. PIRG Education Fund notes this is an absurd and unsafe conclusion.
+The WISPIRG Foundation notes this is an absurd and unsafe conclusion.
 Our staff found the high-lead fidget spinners in the toy aisles at four Targets around the country (Denver, Chicago, Minneapolis, and Tampa.)
-The Target.com website even includes a statement that the Fidget Wild Brass spinner is for children ages 6 and up, see report for screen shots.
+The Target.com website even includes a statement that the Fidget Wild Brass spinner is for children ages 6 and up (see screenshot in our report).

-MASSPIRG staff reached out to Target, Corp. and Bulls i Toy, L.L.C with our test results.
-Both companies along with the CPSC, claim that these fidget spinners are general use products, and not children’s products subject to legal limits for lead, because they contain a 14+ label.
+WISPIRG Foundation staff reached out to Target, Corp. and Bulls i Toy, L.L.C with our test results.
+Both companies as well as the CPSC claim that these fidget spinners are general use products, and not children’s products subject to legal limits for lead, because they contain a 14+ label.
 Therefore, neither company will issue a recall or remove them from store shelves.
-Ironically, how Target markets the spinners — in the toy aisle and also on its website –, belies its claim to us that the spinner is a general use product, not a toy.
+Ironically, Target’s marketing of the spinners – in the toy aisle and also on its website – belies its claim to us that the spinner is a general use product, not a toy.
 Neither company refuted our high lead test results.

 Lead exposure is particularly damaging for young children because of its impact on development.
 Even low levels of lead in blood have been shown to undermine IQ, attentiveness, and academic achievement.
 The Centers for Disease Control and Prevention (CDC) makes clear that any amount of lead in a child’s blood is unsafe.
 Moreover, since the effects of lead exposure cannot be reversed, it is especially important to prevent lead exposure to children in the first place.